lzwjava/lzwjava.github.io/notes/2025-04-17-microcomputer-quiz-en.md

 ### Advanced Microcomputer and Interface Technology Quiz

-**11. Which of the following best describes Direct Memory Access (DMA)?**
+**11. Which of the following best describes Direct Memory Access (DM*?**
-a) The CPU directly reads from and writes to memory without peripherals
+* The CPU directly reads from and writes to memory without peripherals
-b) Peripherals transfer data to/from memory without CPU intervention
+* Peripherals transfer data to/from memory without CPU intervention
-c) Only the CPU can access memory during DMA
+* Only the CPU can access memory during DMA
-d) DMA is used only for serial communication
+* DMA is used only for serial communication

 **12. What is the main function of the NVIC (Nested Vectored Interrupt Controller) in ARM Cortex-M microcontrollers?**
-a) Manages bus arbitration
+* Manages bus arbitration
-b) Controls GPIO pin directions
+* Controls GPIO pin directions
-c) Handles and prioritizes interrupts
+* Handles and prioritizes interrupts
-d) Performs analog-to-digital conversion
+* Performs analog-to-digital conversion

 **13. Which signal is typically used to synchronize data transfer between a microcontroller and an external device?**
-a) RESET
+* RESET
-b) CLOCK
+* CLOCK
-c) VCC
+* VCC
-d) GND
+* GND

 **14. In microcontroller interfacing, what is the primary purpose of using operational amplifiers?**
-a) Memory expansion
+* Memory expansion
-b) Signal conditioning
+* Signal conditioning
-c) Bus arbitration
+* Bus arbitration
-d) Interrupt handling
+* Interrupt handling

 **15. What is a key difference between synchronous and asynchronous serial communication?**
-a) Synchronous uses a shared clock; asynchronous does not
+* Synchronous uses a shared clock; asynchronous does not
-b) Asynchronous is always faster
+* Asynchronous is always faster
-c) Synchronous requires fewer wires
+* Synchronous requires fewer wires
-d) Asynchronous cannot use UARTs
+* Asynchronous cannot use UARTs

 **16. Which interface is most appropriate for connecting a microcontroller to a high-speed external sensor requiring real-time data acquisition?**
-a) UART
+* UART
-b) SPI
+* SPI
-c) I²C
+* I²C
-d) GPIO
+* GPIO

 **17. What is the function of the stack in assembly language programming?**
-a) Stores program code
+* Stores program code
-b) Holds temporary data and return addresses for subroutines
+* Holds temporary data and return addresses for subroutines
-c) Controls the clock speed
+* Controls the clock speed
-d) Decodes memory addresses
+* Decodes memory addresses

 **18. Which of the following is an example of a human-machine interface (HMI) device?**
-a) 8255A
+* 8255A
-b) LCD touchscreen
+* LCD touchscreen
-c) 8253 timer
+* 8253 timer
-d) SPI bus
+* SPI bus

 **19. When designing a microcontroller interface for a keypad, which type of I/O is typically used?**
-a) Serial I/O
+* Serial I/O
-b) Parallel I/O
+* Parallel I/O
-c) Analog I/O
+* Analog I/O
-d) PWM output
+* PWM output

 **20. What is the primary advantage of using polling over interrupts in simple microcontroller applications?**
-a) Lower CPU overhead
+* Lower CPU overhead
-b) Simpler implementation
+* Simpler implementation
-c) Faster response time
+* Faster response time
-d) Reduced power consumption
+* Reduced power consumption

 ---